dzhangdev/recruiting-exercises/inventory-allocator/README.md

 Explanation: *Should split an item across warehouses if that is the only way to completely ship an item:*

 **Other examples**
-(Test on 1000 randomly generated input pairs)
+Tested on 10000 randomly generated inputs to make sure the code does not break.

 #### Data Consideration (edge cases)